FJYang96/fjyang96.github.io/index.md

 Hello and Welcome!

-I am a first-year Ph.D student in GRASP lab @ UPenn, advised by Prof. Nik Matni.
-I am interested in control theory, specifically distributed, learning-based control.
+I am a first-year Ph.D student in the GRASP lab @ UPenn, advised by Prof. Nik Matni.
+My research interests are in control theory and machine learning.

 I received my master's in Aero/Astro from Stanford, under the generous support of a Stanford Graduate Engineering Fellowship.
 Before that, I did my undergrad